kombuwombu/odin-recipes/README.md

 # odin-recipes

-This is the first project for HTML Fundamentals for TOP It should showcases what I've learned from the course like
+This is the first project for HTML Fundamentals for TOP.
+It should showcase what I've learned from the course like:
 - Getting used to git
 - The HTML boilerplate
 - HTML tags and elements